 Try a Silymarin Supplement

 The promise: Studies have linked dark circles to liver dysfunction, which is exactly what this supplement aims to address.
-The product contains milk thistle extract (aka silymarin) to help keep your liver in tip-top condition and your under-eyes circle-free.
+Silymarin is derived from the milk thistle plant, and it's a flavonoid with antioxidant properties.
+Camp explains that silymarin may contribute to liver health, and certain forms of liver disease, such as hemochromatosis and cirrhosis, can be associated with increased melanin production and skin hyperpigmentation.
 Consult your doctor to decide if taking a supplement is right for you.

 “I’m skeptical of anything that promises to ‘detox,’ but this stuff surprised me.
 It took a few weeks to see results, but these have definitely helped.
 Not in like an #iwokeuplikethis #flawless #nomakeup way, but my dark circles are lighter and less pronounced.
 While there’s no such thing as a magic beauty pill, these bad boys do come pretty close.” — Allie Flinn, Byrdie contributor